-It is also possible to execute effects from the device control block (see page 224) or the Flexi Pad control block (see page 218).
+It is also possible to execute effects from the device control block (see page 228), the Flexi Pad control block (see page 222) or the transition control block (see page 218).

 Range of execution

 Each time the [RUN] button is pressed, the range of execution of the effect is from timecode 01:00:00:00 or the current time (the position at which the current effect is stopped) to the end point of the effect.
 However, if there is a pause set on a keyframe, the execution range is up to that point.
 Pressing the [RUN] button again resumes the effect, which then runs to the next pause point or the end of the effect.